-2.5 5.
+2.4 4.
 Install stackd.io

-Note: Double-check that your virtualenv is activated or else this will probably complain that you don't have permissions to install (because it's trying to install into the global python site-packages directory which we don't want!)
+Note: If you created a virtualeny, double-check that it is activated or else this will probably complain that you don't have permissions to install (because it's trying to install into the global python site-packages directory).

-There's two options for installing here.
 We recommend pulling the latest version from pypi with pip, like this:

-'''

-workon stackdio # Activate the virtualenv
+''' workon stackdio # Activate the virtualenv if you created one (optional) pip install stackdio-server[production, postgres] '''

-pip install stackdio-server[production,mysql]

-'''

-2.6 6.
+2.5 5.
 Configuration

 After the install, you'll have a stackdio command available to interact with much of the platform.
 First off, we need to configure stackd.io a bit.
 The stackdio init command will prompt you for several pieces of information.
 If you followed all steps above verbatim, then all defaults may be accepted, but if you deviated from the path you will need to provide the following information:

-- an existing user on the system that will run everything (it will default to the stackdio user) - an existing location where stackd.io can store its data (the default is \$HOME/.stackdio/storage and will be created for you if permissions allow) - a database DSN that points to a running database you have access to (if you're using the MySQL install from above, the default mysql://stackdio:password@localhost:3306/stackdio is appropriate)
+- an existing user on the system that will run everything (it will default to the stackdio user) - an existing location where stackd.io can store its data (the default is \$HOME/.stackdio/storage and will be created for you if permissions allow) - a database URL that points to a running database you have access to (if you're using the postgres install from above, the default postgresql://stackdio:password@localhost:5432/stackdio is appropriate)